borispovod/crypti-cli/README.md

 # crypti-cli

-Crypti Command Line Tool.
-It's developing version, will not work before 0.5.0 of Crypti released.
+A command line interface for bootstrapping and managing Crypti DApps.

-## Required
+Requires:

   * Crypti 0.5.0

 ## Installation: